codebytes/kubernetes-resiliency/slides/Slides.md

 - Deploy multiple instances of kube-apiserver.
 - Use a load balancer to distribute traffic among instances.
 - Store the backing data in a highly available etcd cluster.
-- Regularly back up your etcd data.
+- Regularly back up etcd data.

 ---